cmayron/Legal-Calculus/README.md

 LCES does not replace legal counsel.
 Its purpose is educational and operational: to help users think clearly, work systematically, and build a reviewable record.

+LCES supports four primary entry modes.
+These modes reflect why a user is here and what they need right now.
+Pro Se Mode is for self‑represented litigants who must turn one issue and one paragraph of facts into a minimum‑viable filing that preserves the record.
+Second‑Opinion Mode is for users who already have a draft and want a structural, sequencing, or preservation review before filing.
+Education Mode treats each issue as a learning unit, using doctrine maps, chronology blocks, and filing sequences to build procedural literacy.
+Crisis Mode is for time‑compressed situations where the user must move from disorder to one clean, defensible step as quickly as possible.
+All four modes run on the same core loop—Retrieve → Think → Transform → Evaluate → Commit—and the repository serves as the archive for ideas, protocols, editorials, and system artifacts that support them.

 Core Idea

 LCES is built around one governing principle: